lfads/lfads-run-manager/docs/interfacing.md

 ### Editing `Run.m` _(Required)_

-Edit the file `+MyExperiment/Run.m`.
+Edit the file `+LorenzExperiment/Run.m`.
 Recall that a `Run` represents a specific LFADS model training run.
 The main function you will need to provide a definition for is `generateCountsForDataset`.
 This is where you will actually need to process your datasets and return a structure array containing binned spike counts.
 The function signature looks like this:

 ```matlab
 function out = generateCountsForDataset(r, dataset, mode, varargin)
 ```

-Here, `r` refers to the `MyExperiment.Run` instance.
+Here, `r` refers to the `LorenzExperiment.Run` instance.
 It may be particularly helpful to refer to the `RunParams` instance assigned to this run via `r.params`, especially if you have defined any additional hyperparameters that affect the way in which neural data should be extracted, e.g. which trials and what time window are included.

-#### Inputs:
+#### Inputs to `generateCountsForDataset`:

 **`r`**:
 : The `Run` instance.
 The current `RunParams` instance can be accessed through `r.params`.

 **`dataset`**:
-: `MyExperiment.Dataset` instance that is to be processed.
+: `LorenzExperiment.Dataset` instance that is to be processed.
 If this is a single-dataset run, this will be the dataset used.
 If this is a multi-dataset stitched run, `generateCountsForDataset` will be called once for each dataset, one at a time.
 You might use `dataset.loadData()` to load the actual data, as you defined above.

 **`mode`**:
 : String that indicates the intended purpose of the output data.
 You may ignore this and simply return the same sequence struct regardless of the mode, or you may process the data differently according to the context.
 Currently two modes are defined: